March 13, 2018

 Before moving on to the sample questions, it is important to mention that sample questions are only effective if:

-(1) Time yourself and use the questions in a simulation of multiple realistic mini interviews (MMI SIM), and
+(1) You time yourself and use the questions in a simulation of multiple realistic mini interviews (MMI SIM), and

 (2) You get expert opinions about your performance so you can identify your mistakes and learn from them long before your actual interview.